jakeisnt/trestle/README.md

 - **Mobile**: Swipe left/right to navigate between blocks, swipe down to close
 - **Desktop**: Use arrow keys to navigate, Escape to close
 - **Click**: Click any block to open the full gallery view

+### EXIF Data Display

+When viewing image blocks on desktop, the sidebar automatically displays EXIF metadata including:

+- Camera make and model
+- Lens information
+- Aperture, shutter speed, and ISO settings
+- Focal length and exposure mode
+- Date taken and software used
+- Copyright information

+The EXIF data is extracted client-side using the exif-js library and displayed in a clean, readable format.

 ## 🛠️ Development